davidemodolo/machinelearningUNITNcourse12/MLmod1.2.md

 - SARSA is **on-policy**: it updates $Q$ using the current policy’s action
 - Q-learning is **off-policy**: it updates $Q$ using the greedy policy’s action (which is NOT the policy it uses to search)
 - Off-policy methods are _more flexible_: they can even learn from traces generated with an unknown policy
-- On-policy methods tend to _converge faster_, and are easier to use for continuous-state spaces and linear function approximators (see following slides)
+- On-policy methods tend to _converge faster_, and are easier to use for continuous-state spaces and linear function approximators

 >  $a’$ is decided according to the current policy. $a’$ is  not an action to do in order to reach a space, but it also used to update $Q$ (? non so da dove sia uscita questa riga)

 ### Function Approximation

-Main aspect of Deep Reinforcement Learning: until now we thought about a tabula representation of utility functions (states or utility-action pairs).
+Main aspect of Deep Reinforcement Learning: until now we thought about a tabular representation of utility functions (states or utility-action pairs).

 The space grows while you explore it, and sometimes the space could also be continuous.